CICE-Consortium/Icepack/README.md

 - [Developer guide](https://cice-consortium.github.io/Icepack/developer_guide/index.html) with a ["Documentation"](https://cice-consoritum.github.io/Icepack/developer_guide/dg_documentation.html) subsection with instructions on how to update documentation using Sphinx along with code development.
 - [Index](https://cice-consortium.github.io/Icepack/icepack_index.html)

-**Note that the documentation Table of Contents can be accessed at any point by clicking the upper left hand "Icepack 1.0 documentation" link.**
+**Note that the documentation Table of Contents can be accessed at any point by clicking the upper left hand "Icepack x.x.xx documentation" link.**

 ## More Information